erick805/rickylau-dev/content/blog/debug/index.md

 ![](2019-09-07-21-32-07.png)

 _Do you see something wrong?
-I hit save and I get this scary error message in Node.js._
+I hit save and I get this scary error message in my terminal._

 _Our testing environment is telling us there is something wrong with console.log(pet) as indicated by two red arrows._